mprestin77/terraform-oci-module-example/README.md

 # terraform-oci-module-example
-## IaaS Provisioning on OCI Using Terraform Modules
+## Provisioning Infrastructure on OCI Using Terraform Modules
 This example shows how to use Terraform modules to provision the following resources:

 - It creates a Virtual Cloud Network on OCI with a public and private subnets, security lists and route tables, and enables security rules